halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 <td>
 <b>API 33 - fontSize scaling</b>
 <p>
 The other method of animating the text is scaling the font size itself.
 This time hinting starts to show its face.
-Disabling hinting produces a better looking animation albeit not perfect.
+Disabling hinting produces a better looking animation, albeit not perfect.
 This indicates that hinting is a non-linear property.
 </p>
 </td>
 </tr>